SSS-Says-Snek/hisock/docs/source/quickstart/beginner_tutorial.rst

 Sending data to our server
 --------------------------

-By common sense, :class:`HiSockClient`s provide a way to send data to the server, with :meth:`send()` and :meth:`raw_send()`.
+By common sense, HiSockClients provide a way to send data to the server, with :meth:`send()` and :meth:`raw_send()`.
 Again, **with the exception of** :meth:`raw_send`, the send methods accept two arguments; the first being the command of the data, and the second being the data itself.